EazyBank-Micorservices/.github/profile/readme.md

 * Dockerfile
 we need to write a dockerfile with the list of instructions which can be passed to docker server to generate a docker image based on the given instructions

+disadvantages of using docker files

+* you need to be an expert of docker concepts to write a docker file
+* versioning

 * Buildpacks
 A project initiated by heroku & pivotal and now hosted by the  CNCF. it simplifies containerization since with it , we don't need to write a low-level docker file